Zimbabwe Baobab Tree

 For humans, the shade of tree is a welcome relief against the hot African sun.
 The protection it provides at the hottest times of the day can be a lifesaver.

 Included in the baobabs uses are medicinal advantages, with many people liking to eat the fruit which has lots of vitamin C.

 The leaves are eaten for medicinal purposes, with the fruit being a good source of Vitamin C.

 Baobab fruit pulp is used as a pain reliever and to treat hemoptysis (coughing up blood), smallpox, measles, diarrhea, dysentery, and fever in traditional African medicine.

-Infant diarrhea is treated by giving the child a millet flour, water, and floury pulp mixture every several hours until the condition is resolved.
+Infant diarrhea is treated by giving the child millet flour, water, and floury pulp mixture every several hours until the condition is resolved.

 Baobab leaves are used orally or added to a beverage to treat dysentery.